kimweber13/repo227-dev/README.md

 - Java JDK 11 or higher / Application was develloped with Java 21
 - Maven 3.9 or higher
-- IDE nach Wahl (ex.
+- IDE of your choice (ex.
 IntelliJ IDEA, Eclipse, ...)

 ## Project Structure